Intouch Holdings

-Intouch Holdings PCL (บริษัท อินทัช โฮลดิ้งส์ จำกัด (มหาชน); formerly Shin Corporation) is a Thai holding company which focuses on telecommunication industry.
+Intouch Holdings PCL (บริษัท อินทัช โฮลดิ้งส์ จำกัด (มหาชน); formerly Shin Corporation) is a Thai holding company which focuses on the telecommunication industry.
 It is the parent company of Advanced Info Service (AIS), the largest mobile phone operator in Thailand, and Thaicom, Thailand's satellite operator.
 It is listed in the Stock Exchange of Thailand and is part of SET50 index.

 The company was founded as "Shinawatra Computer Service and Investment" by Thaksin Shinawatra, who later became the Prime Minister of Thailand.
 The sale of Shinawatra family's stake in Shin Corporation to Singapore's Temasek Holdings in 2006 sparked controversy, which intensified the anti-Thaksin movement.

 Shin Corporation rebranded itself to Intouch in 2011, including its new stock symbol, but did not officially change its registered name until March 2014.

 History

 The early years, 1983–2006

 The company was founded in 1983 as Shinawatra Computer by Thaksin Shinawatra, future Prime Minister of Thailand.
 The company changed its name in 1999, drawing the name "Shin" from the first four letters of Shinawatra's last name.
-The company grew tremendously under the leadership of Shinawatra.

 For its services it received the Royal Warrant on 11 June 2004, which gave it permission to display the royal Garuda emblem.